 - Operating System: Windows 8.1.

 - Display: 10.1-inch 16:9 IPS HD (1280 x 800) with 10-point multi-touchscreen.

 - Graphics: Integrated Intel HD Graphics.

 - Camera: Front 2 MP and rear 2 MP.

 You can find more information in the Linx 1010 Manual.
 I have uploaded it to Tweaked for your Pleasure as manuals have a habit of disappearing from the Internet.

 Web browsing is pretty much the bread and butter of this device and not surprisingly this tablet does the job fine.
 You can easily browse the World Wide Web with Google Chrome and keep quite a lot of tabs open without seeing anything noticeable.

-As you can gather typing on the device did work with its built in keyboard but this tablet also comes with a keyboard dock.
+As you can gather typing on the device did work with its built-in keyboard but this tablet also comes with a keyboard dock.
 Reading online I find so many people swear by it and how brilliant it is but I found it very bad.
 You could not touch type on it and so often the mouse “clicked” by itself.
-Its possible this is a faulty keyboard dock but I had a bluetooth keyboard and mouse so I used that for the rest of the test (Microsoft Designer Keyboard & Mouse).
+This may be a faulty keyboard dock but I had a Bluetooth keyboard and mouse so I used that for the rest of the test (Microsoft Designer Keyboard & Mouse).

 I was able to watch things on Netflix without any problem (then again my phone has no problem doing this), was able to watch things on YouTube without a single problem and watched a few people endlessly wiping on Deltascape 3.0 Savage on Final Fantasy XIV via Twitch.